 Most data items collected as continuous variables are only included on the public use microdata file as grouped variables.
-Examples of such items are the age of the respondent (AGECAT), job tenure (TENURE_G), number of weeks worked in the reference year (WEEKSCAT), and notice before job loss (NOTICE_W).
+Examples of such items are the age of the respondent (AGECAT), job tenure (TENURE_G), the number of weeks worked during the reference year (WEEKSCAT), and the number of weeks of advance notice from the employer before a job loss (NOTICE W).

 In other situations, categorical response items were regrouped to create meaningful categories or to reduce the risk of identifying individuals with unique sets of answers.
-This is the case for highest level of educational attainment (EDUC), industry and occupation (NAICS6 and OCC6), job search methods (JOBSRCH), help needed in finding a job (HELPFIND), child care arrangements (CHLDCARE), household income range (M_HHINC - for mothers only), type of economic family (EFAMILY) and a few others.
+This is the case for highest level of educational attainment (EDUC), industry and occupation (NAICS6 and OCC6), the most important job search method during the reference week (JOBSRCH), help needed in finding a job (HELPFIND), planned or current childcare arrangement (CHLDCARE), household income in the month before the birth/adoption (M_HHINC - for mothers only), type of economic family (EFAMILY) and a few others.